 Here’s what you need to know…

 Public Service Loan Forgiveness got its start under George H.W.
 Bush.
 The Department of Education under that administration created PSLF to provide relief for financially distressed borrowers in public service professions.
 That happened in 2007.

 In other words, no one actually qualified for PSLF before October 2017.
-The first public servants who could qualify reached their 120th payment either last year or this year.
-And there are still major questions as to whether the government will forgive people’s loans as promised or not.
+The first public servants who could qualify reached their 120th payment recently.
+There are still major questions as to whether the government will forgive people’s loans as promised or not.